apptainer/singularity-admindocs/admin_quickstart.rst

 This section will explain how to install Singularity from an RPM.
-If you want more information on installation, including alternate installation procedures and options for other operating systems, see the `user guide instalation page
+If you want more information on installation, including alternate installation procedures and options for other operating systems, see the `user guide installation page
 <https://www.sylabs.io/guides/3.0/user-guide/installation.html>`_.

 Install Dependencies